kentik/synth_tools/README.md

 ```

 The selection algorithm retrieves list of devices from Kentik API and applies rules in the `devices` list.
 All rules
 in the list must match in order for a device to be selected.
-See section `Device and agent matching rules` for available
+See section _Device and agent matching rules_ for supported
-rules.
+rule syntax.

 If the `interface_addresses` section is present, list of all interfaces is collected for each matched device.
 Candidate
 addresses are extracted from values of the `ip_address` and `secondary_ips` interface attributes.